-- Reduced VAT rate of 5% for supplies of dwellings and houses delivered as part of social policy, including old people's homes, retirement homes, orphanages and rehabilitation center for children with disabilities.
+- policy, including old people's homes, retirement homes, orphanages and rehabilitation centres for children with disabilities.
 This category includes also dwellings and parts thereof supplied as housing with a maximum useful surface of 120 square meters, excluding outbuildings.
-Th reduced rate applies if the value of the house acquired by individuals is less than 450,000 R exclusive of VAT. - Taxation under the reverse charge mechanism for supplies of plots of building land or new buildings, if both, the purchaser and supplier, are registered for VAT purposes in Romania. specifically, under this scenario, the supplier has the obligation to issue invoices without VA while the beneficiary will have to account for VAT under the reverse charge mechanism. - Standard VAT rate of 19% for supplies of plots of building land or new buildings, in case the conditions for the application of either the reduced VAT rate or reverse charge mechanism a not fulfilled.
+The reduced rate applies if the value of the house acquired by individuals is less than 450,000 RON, exclusive of VAT. - Taxation under the reverse charge mechanism for supplies of plots of building land or new buildings, if both, the purchaser and supplier, are registered for VAT purposes in Romania.
+More specifically, under this scenario, the supplier has the obligation to issue invoices without VAT, while the beneficiary will have to account for VAT under the reverse charge mechanism. - Standard VAT rate of 19% for supplies of plots of building land or new buildings, in case the conditions for the application of either the reduced VAT rate or reverse charge mechanism are not fulfilled.

+However, please note that starting 1 January 2024 the VAT rate mentioned above will increase The adjustment should be performed in accordance with the percentage of the real estate property from 5% to 9%. rented/leased/sold within the VAT exempt regime, insofar as such transactions are performed within the 20 years adjustment period.

+Real Estate in Romania - Tax and Legal Overview | Real Estate Investments

-From a VAT perspective, a building (or parts thereof) qualifies as new, if it is sold by the end of year following its first usage/occupation.
-A construction that has been transformed, whereby t value of the transformation exceeds 50% of the building's value after transformation, is also conside a new building.
-Building land represents any unimproved/improved land on which constructions can erected on, according to the town planning certificate.
-AT ply rition The supply of land on which a building is erected, but where a demolition process is in progress wou treated from a VAT perspective as a sale of land. rities.
-VAT deduction right n the ct he Any taxable person registered for VAT purposes in Romania has the right to deduct the VAT related t acquisitions, if the goods/ services are purchased for the purposes of performing taxable transaction on to lifying Taxable persons performing acquisitions related to the construction of real estate envisaged to be us for performing operations both with and without deduction right will be able to fully deduct the input during the investment process.
-Nevertheless, depending on the actual use of the investments with reto the construction of real estate, the deducted input VAT has to be adjusted accordingly. ntres ed The VAT deduction right is also granted for the acquisitions of immovable assets performed from taxpayers within the enforcement procedure and/or from taxable persons that undergoing the bankrup procedure, provided that the supply is taxable by law. Гhe RON, Input VAT adjustment for real estate assets w More AT, Where the landlord/lessor does not opt to tax the rental fees/lease instalments, while input VAT was deducted on acquisition/ construction of the real estate property, VAT should be adjusted annually with adjustment period for 1/20 of the VAT costs incurred on the acquisition, manufacture or construction of those goods. the If the real estate property is sold within the VAT exemption regime, while VAT was deducted upon acquisition/ construction, the input VAT should be adjusted one-off for a period of 20 years for the remaining adjustment period. are of the the The adjustment should be performed in accordance with the percentage of the real estate property rented/ leased/ sold within the VAT exempt regime, insofar as such transactions are performed within 20 years adjustment period.
+From a VAT perspective, a building (or parts thereof) qualifies as new, if it is sold by the end of the year following its first usage/occupation.
+A construction that has been transformed, whereby the value of the transformation exceeds 50% of the building's value after transformation, is also considered a new building.
+Building land represents any unimproved/improved land on which constructions can be erected on, according to the town planning certificate.
+The supply of land on which a building is erected, but where a demolition process is in progress would be treated from a VAT perspective as a sale of land.

-Real Estate in Romania - Tax and Legal Overview | Real Estate Investments nin the conditions and if the operations performed by the company in Romania do not entail a VAT registration requirement or a fixed establishment of the company in Romania.
-The partial or total transfer of assets performed during a spin-off or merger is outside the scope of In addition, Romania implemented the refund procedure based on the 13th EU Directive for VAT related to purchases performed in Romania by non-EU established businesses under reciprocity conditions.
-In Under certain conditions, also the partial or total transfer of assets performed to a Romanian principle, a non-EU business will be entitled to benefit from a VAT refund, under the 13th EU Directive, established company through a sale or contribution in kind qualifies as a VAT neutral transfer of for the VAT paid on goods/ services purchased in Romania, if its operations herein do not entail a VAT business.
-Specifically, the operation is seen as a transfer of business if the transferred assets registration requirement or a fixed establishment in Romania. form, from a technical point of view, an independent structure capable of carrying out economic activities.
-Also, the beneficiary must continue the economic activity which was transferred to him and not immediately liquidate it or sell the assets which were transferred to him.
-In addition, the beneficiary is regarded as the assignor' successor for purposes of adjustment of the VAT deduction right.
+The VAT deduction right is also granted for the acquisitions of immovable assets performed from taxpayers within the enforcement procedure and/or from taxable persons that undergoing the bankruptcy procedure, provided that the supply is taxable by law.

+Input VAT adjustment for real estate assets

+Where the landlord/lessor does not opt to tax the rental fees/lease instalments, while input VAT was deducted on acquisition/ construction of the real estate property, VAT should be adjusted annually within the adjustment period for 1/20 of the VAT costs incurred on the acquisition, manufacture or construction of those goods.

+If the real estate property is sold within the VAT exemption regime, while VAT was deducted upon acquisition/ construction, the input VAT should be adjusted one-off for a period of 20 years for the remaining adjustment period.